 Note: Some AntiVirus programs such as Trend Micro may interfere with the copy process.
 Either disable the AV program, whitelist the autorun.inf file or delete the autorun.inf file from the download first (autorun.inf just displays an E2B icon when the E2B USB drive is displayed in Windows Explorer - it does NOT run any program).
 Note that a 'PUP' or 'PUA' warning is NOT the same as a virus!

-Defraggler may also interfere with the script (see below for a list of known 'problem' software).
+Defraggler may also interfere with the script (see above for a list of known 'problem' software).

-If you want to support UEFI booting, instead of copying over ISO files, you will need to create FAT32 .imgPTN partition image files.
+If you want to support UEFI booting, instead of copying over ISO files, you will need to create FAT32 .imgPTN partition image files from the ISO files.
 You can UEFI-boot from .imgPTN files, even if the E2B USB drive partition is formatted as NTFS, so there is very little disadvantage in using NTFS and many advantages.

 If you have a small USB Flash drive (1-16GB) and all your files are less than 4GB in size, I suggest you use FAT32 which is easier to defrag (especially under linux).
-Also, E2B will enumerate files on a FAT32 E2B drive twice as fast as a NTFS formatted drive, so the Main menu will load twice as from a FAT32 volume.
+Also, E2B will enumerate files on a FAT32 E2B drive twice as fast as a NTFS formatted drive, so the Main menu will load twice as fast from a FAT32 volume.

 Even if you are booting a linux distro ISO file that does not support NTFS, it should still boot from an E2B NTFS drive.